 - Pending campus budget approvals, limited funds will be available for FLC resources.

-- Facilitators are required to attend a planning retreat in May or August (TBD) and complete a short year-end report.
+- Facilitators are required to meet with the CELT Director in May and complete a short year-end report.

 I’m interested in being a Facilitator

 - Faculty and professional staff employed at least 5 years at SUNY Brockport